nchp89/nchp89.github.io/pages/about.md

 <img src="../assets/img/about/bio-photo.png" alt="Bio Pic" width="450"/>

 Hi there!
-I'm Nick Hunkins, a data scientist with a masters degree in computer science and a bachelors degree in mathematics.
+I'm Nick Hunkins, a data scientist with a Masters in Computer Science and a Bachelors in Mathematics.
 I have 3 years of industry experience working in the data science profession and 4 years of experience in applying these skills to conduct academic research.
 My work has primarily focused on AI for education and the relationship between social media and wellbeing.
 I currently work as a data scientist for the non-profit Post-Internet Project.
 If you're interested, [here's my resume](https://drive.google.com/file/d/1cIncJAtieWxsv3reWe-Kk3UpfnWXtz1k/view?usp=drive_link).
 While I love using my knowledge of math, stats, and computer science to discover and explain insights in data, I have much more that I'm passionate about!

 <hr>